masesgroup/KNet/src/documentation/articles/commandlineswitch.md

 		* KNetConnectDistributed: available into KNetConnect (see [KNetConnect](usageConnect.md))
 		* KNetConnectStandalone: available into KNetConnect (see [KNetConnect](usageConnect.md))
 		* MirrorMaker2
-* **KafkaLocation**: represents the path to the root folder of Apache Kafka binary distribution; default value consider that KNetCLI uses the Apache Kafka jars available under the jars folder prepared from the package;
+* **KafkaLocation**: represents the path to the root folder of Apache Kafka™ binary distribution; default value consider that KNetCLI uses the Apache Kafka™ jars available under the jars folder prepared from the package;
 * **ScalaVersion**: the scala version to be used.
-The default version (_2.13.6_) is binded to the deafult Apache Kafka version available in the package;
+The default version (_2.13.6_) is binded to the deafult Apache Kafka™ version available in the package;
 * **Log4JConfiguration**: the log4j configuration file; the default uses the file within the package;
 * **LogPath**: the path where the logs are stored;
 * **DisableJMX**: disable JMX, JMX is enabled by default.